-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update, ("ASU"), No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09").
+In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU, No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09").
 ASU 2014-09 establishes principles for recognizing revenue upon the transfer of promised goods or services to customers, in an amount that reflects the expected consideration received in exchange for those goods or services.
-ASU 2014-09 is effective for public entities for annual reporting periods, beginning after December 15, 2017.
-For all other entities, including emerging growth companies, the standard is effective for annual reporting periods beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2019.
+ASU 2014-09 is effective for public entities for annual reporting periods, and interim periods within those annual reporting periods, beginning after December 15, 2017.
+For all other entities, including emerging growth companies, the standard is effective for annual reporting periods beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2019.
 Early adoption of this standard is permitted for all entities.
-The guidance allows for the amendment to be applied either retrospectively to each prior reporting period presented or retrospectively as a cumulative-effect adjustment as of the date of adoption.
-The Company is evaluating which adoption method will be used, and the potential impact of adopting this new accounting guidance.
+The guidance allows for the amendment to be applied either retrospectively to each prior reporting period presented (full retrospective approach) or retrospectively as a cumulative effect adjustment as of the date of adoption (modified retrospective approach).